wallarm/product-documentation/docs/2.18/user-guides/triggers/trigger-examples.md

 # Trigger examples

-## Blacklist IP if 4 or more attack vectors are detected in 1 hour (default trigger)
+## Denylist IP if 4 or more malicious payloads are detected in 1 hour (default trigger)

 The trigger **Block IPs with high count of attack vectors** is created for all clients by default.
-If 4 or more different attack vectors are sent to the protected resource from one IP address, this IP address will be blacklisted for 1 hour.
+If 4 or more different [malicious payloads](../../glossary-en.md#malicious-payload) are sent to the protected resource from one IP address, this IP address will be denylisted for 1 hour.

 ![!Default trigger](../../images/user-guides/triggers/trigger-example-default.png)